 Our founder, Howard Floyd, said:

-How-2-Drive’s instructors have experience of teaching people with ASD and if they can satisfy an examiner that they meet the standard required, there is no reason to treat them differently to other drivers.
+How-2-Drive’s instructors have experience of teaching people with ASC.
+If they can satisfy an examiner that they meet the standard required, there is no reason to treat them differently to other drivers.

-“People with ASD can find it easier or harder than average to learn to drive, depending on the individual, which is of course true of everyone, and we always tailor lessons to people’s learning styles.
+“People with ASC can find it easier or harder than average to learn to drive.
+This depends on the individual, which is of course true of everyone.
+We always tailor lessons to people’s learning styles.

-“Someone with autism might take longer to learn a skill but then you might never have to show them again, whereas someone without autism might grasp it quicker but then need reminding again.
-Just because someone’s lessons or learning style are a little different, it doesn’t mean there are differences come test day.
+“Someone with autism might take longer to learn a skill but then you might never have to show them again.
+Whereas someone without autism might grasp it quicker but then need reminding later on.
+Just because someone’s lessons or learning style are a little different, it doesn’t mean there will be differences come test day.

-We always welcome enquiries from anyone who wants to know more about how we can tailor our lessons to support people’s individual needs, just get in touch.
+If you’d like to know more about how we can tailor our lessons to support your individual learning needs, just get in touch.